pixie-yumi/Pak-Digital-Divide/README.md

 ## Why this scope

 The full report covers education, health, housing, food security, way more than digital access alone.
 I picked four indicators (mobile ownership, internet use, household access, financial inclusion) that build on each other: who owns a device, who actually uses it, whose home has a connection, and what that unlocks financially.
-Enough to reach a real conclusion, not just a pile of stats.

 Province-level breakdown is the natural next step if I take this further.